peterdmc/gradle-tomcat-runner-plugin/README.md

 This plugin can run multiple web application on the single Tomcat instance.
 That is the main feature of this plugin.

-This plugin is designed to use under a multi-project layout.
+This plugin is designed to be used as part of a multi-project layout.

 Usage
 -----